Hedge Cutting Seasalter

 If you are looking for more immediate results, and do not have the patience to wait years and years for a hedge to grow in the normal fashion, some suppliers in the UK can provide you with "instant box hedging".
 Such hedging can be supplied as a row of plants cultivated in 1m troughs, and pruned into the shape of a hedge as they mature, which can be placed end to end to form whichever length of box hedge you need, or as separate plants about 25-30 centimetres in height, which are pre-clipped in a rectangular shape and when planted in a row form your "instant hedge".
 The results from these is instantaneous, and years of effort can be avoided.
 As they develop and grow moving forward, you will of course have to keep them tidily pruned.

-Hedge Height Reduction Seasalter
+Hedge Transplanting Seasalter

 Hedge Cutting Tasks Seasalter